stephenslab/mixsqp-paper/README.md

 4. Clone or download this git repository on your computer.

-5. Work through the [first demo][mixsqp-example].
+5. Work through the first and second demos [here][github-site].
 To do this, start up Julia, making sure that the working directory is set to the `analysis` directory inside the git repository.
 To verify, run `pwd()` in Julia; it should return a directory with `mixsqp-paper/analysis` at the end.

    Alternatively, you may open the